SME Limited: History

-In 1959, Robertson-Aikman required a pick-up arm for his own use and an experimental model was built.
+In 1959, Robertson-Aikman required a pick-up arm for his own use, and an experimental model was built.
 It received such an enthusiastic reception from friends in the sound industry that it was decided to produce it commercially and the first SME precision pick-up arm appeared in September 1959.
 Production was 25 units per week composed entirely of individually machined components.
-At this time a new factory situated in Mill Road, Steyning was opened and the Company's name was changed to SME Limited, a less committal title to suit its new activities.
+In 1961 a new factory situated in Mill Road, Steyning, Sussex was opened and the company's name was changed to SME Limited, a less committal title to suit its new activities.

-1961 the company opened a new factory in Mill Road, Steyning, Sussex and the name was changed to SME Limited.

-In December 2016 the company was acquired by Ajay Shirke with a view to preserve the brand's legacy and extend research and development activities, appointing a new CEO and a distributor for the UK market, Padood.
+In December 2016 the company was acquired by Ajay Shirke with a view to preserving the brand's legacy and extending research and development activities, appointing a new CEO and a distributor for the UK market, Padood.

 In May 2018 the company acquired the rights to the Garrard Transcription Turntable brand as well as Loricraft Audio, the only officially authorised Garrard service agent.
 Intending to develop the Garrard audio brand in the near future.